j3rrywan9/go-study/doc/ultimate_go_programming.md

 We will always take a cost if it means we get integrity.
 So zero value is critical.

+This is the short variable declaration operator, `:=`.
+It is a productivity operator.
+It allows us to declare a variable and initialize it at the same time.
+At the exact same time.
+Because the language is able to look at the type of the value on the right hand side, and use that to declare the variable on the left hand side.
+When we are declaring something **not** set to its zero value, I want you to do this.
+I want you to use that short variable declaration operator.
+Declaring a variable set to its zero value, we're gonna start seeing `var`.
+You set a variable not to its zero value, we're using the short variable declaration operator.

 ### Struct Types

 Now if a struct like this is important, and we need to minimize the amount of padding possible, what we are told is always lay the fields out from highest to smallest.